02: Herisau to Wattwil

 The route quickly leaves asphalt behind to traverse meadows.
 The slope fluctuates, guiding you through a series of undulations, sometimes gentle descents, sometimes steep declines.

-Crossing the meadows, the trail eventually joins a narrow-paved road on the outskirts of the hamlet of Hinterarnig.
+Crossing the meadows, the path eventually joins a narrow-paved road on the outskirts of the hamlet of Hinterarnig.

 The Via Jacobi doesn’t stay on asphalt for long.
 Skirting the hamlet, it gracefully winds between the meadows, accompanied by the peaceful murmur of gray cows…

-…before beginning a new descent.
-It follows the course of this modest road that serves the surrounding farms.
+…before beginning another descent.
+It then follows for a short while a modest road serving the surrounding farms.

-…the path then rejoins the small tarred road winding on the hill.
+…before joining the small paved road winding up the hill.

 This picturesque road traverses the charming hamlets of Lindschwendi, where magnificent farms seem frozen in time.
 Some, witnesses to a distant past, evoke questions about the centuries that have seen their walls rise.
 Others, marked by the ravages of time, display a rustic beauty, their facades adorned with wooden shingles.
 Here, the carefully stacked wood in front of each house seems almost sacred, so artistically arranged with regularity.
 Admiring these wonders shaped by the hands of ancestors would be an endless pleasure, but the pilgrim must reach their destination before nightfall.

-Soon, the Via Jacobi leaves the road for a dirt path that almost levelly traverses the meadows, skirting the woods.
+Soon, the Via Jacobi abandons the road for a dirt path that almost flattens out as it crosses the meadows, bordering the woods.

 Section 4: Sankt Peterzell, the jewel of Neckertal